 Both services offer a graph-filled main dashboard, with a vertical sidebar on the left, from which users can jump to a variety of categories that cover the main features they'll use.
 Both services are also easy to pick up, with a relatively intuitive structure that should turn up the needed feature with just a few clicks, even via the mobile app version.

 At the same time, neither service is perfect.
 Functionality for certain features may be too inflexible for some: FreshBooks' ticketing system is a little stripped-down, for instance.
 However, there are no large-scale failures to point towards, and the basic user will likely be just as well off with either.

 And, when it comes to adding third-party integrations and add-on services, both FreshBooks and QuickBooks make it easy.
 However, some reviewers maintain that QuickBooks doesn't make it quite as easy to unsubscribe from these extra services – an issue that FreshBooks does not face.
+Winner: Both.

 QuickBooks vs FreshBooks: Customer Service and Support